ebullient/campaign-notes/gm-story/ideas/2-sleeping-dragons-wake-dms-guide.md

+---
+tags:
+- gm/story/ideas
+---
-[DM Guide] Dragon of Icespire Peak - Sleeping Dragons Wake
+# [DM Guide] Dragon of Icespire Peak - Sleeping Dragons Wake

 *This is post was adapted from the latest video in my DoIP DM guide series-- video and full playlist linked in the comments if you prefer to watch/listen :)*